ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 ## Pinning an item

-`ipfs-cluster-ctl pin add <cid>` will tell ipfs-cluster to pin a CID.
+`ipfs-cluster-ctl pin add <cid>` will tell ipfs-cluster to pin (or re-pin) a CID.

 This involves:

 * Deciding which peers will be allocated the CID (that is, which cluster peers will ask ipfs to pin the CID).
-This depends on the replication factor and the allocation strategy.
+This depends on the replication factor (min and max) and the allocation strategy (more details below).
 * Forwarding the pin request to the Raft Leader.
 * Commiting the pin entry to the log.
 * *At this point, a success/failure is returned to the user, but ipfs-cluster has more things to do.*